johan-lejdung/go-microservice-api-template/README.md

 ## Env Config

-Open up `.env` and change the settings nessicary.
+Open up `.env` and change the settings necessary.

 ## CircleCI and CodeCov